Bamux/Rift-Raid-Alert/README.md

 ## Rift Raid Alert
 Rift Raid Alert is a program (written in Python) which can be used to create spoken raid warnings for the MMORPG Rift.
 The current version support announcements for RoF, IGP, MoM and CoA.
+You can use Rift Raid Alert with Team Speak so the whole Raid can benefit from.

 Video: https://youtu.be/jGX8BH6vb2w